vitaliizghonnik/vitaliizghonnik/README.md

 # Hello there 👋, I'm Vitalii Zghonnik
-## 🚀 Aspiring IT Professional | IT Help Desk | IT Support Specialist
+## 🚀 IT Professional | IT Help Desk | IT Support Specialist
 ### Thank you for looking at my profile, and I hope you are doing well.
 <h2>🗣️👨‍💻🛠️About me</h2>

 - 🔭 Currently transitioning into IT Help Desk/IT Support
 - 🤝 I'd be delighted to join: __The inspiring team that values collaboration, driven by a shared commitment to contributing to projects while also finding enjoyment throughout the process__
-- 📚 Certification: CompTIA Certified: Tech+ & A+
+- 📚 Certification: CompTIA Certified: Tech+ & A+.
+Practical Help Desk Associate (PHDA) Certification from TCM Security in Progress.
 - 🌱 I’m currently working on: __Building hands-on experience through practical projects utilizing VMware, Windows Server & Active Directory, PowerShell, Office 365__
 - 👯 I’m looking to collaborate on: __Coming soon...__
 - 🔠 Languages: English (Upper-Intermediate), Polish (Upper-Intermediate), Ukrainian (Native), Russian (Intermediate)